ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Proposed Methods

 \subsection{Mixture-of-LoRA Structure}

-ELDER employs mixture-of-LoRA modules to enhance robustness and establish a smooth association between sequential data and adapters.
+ELDER employs mixture-of-LoRA modules as the base structure.
 Each mixture-of-LoRA module comprises \(N\) LoRAs and a router network, as shown in Figure \ref{fig:method_model_structure}.
 The router network, implemented as a fully connected (FC) layer, takes a text sequence's query vector as input and routes the entire sequence to the top-\(k\) LoRAs selected from a pool of \(N\) LoRAs.
-All tokens in the same sequence are routed to the same LoRA allocation, ensuring equal treatment of the entire knowledge.
+Notably, we route all tokens in the same instance to one LoRA allocation based on the query vector, ensuring equal treatment of the entire knowledge.
 Following prior works \citep{hartvigsen2024aging,yu2024melo}, we define the query vector as the hidden representation of the last token in the input sequence, denoted as \(\textbf{x}\in \mathbb{R}^d\).
 The router network generates scores \(\mathbf{s}(\mathbf{x})\) for each LoRA by normalizing the projection of \(\textbf{x}\) using a softmax distribution over the available \(N\) LoRAs at that layer, which are given by:

 where \(\mathbf{W}_r \in \mathbb{R}^{N \times d}\) is a projection matrix.
 This process adaptively captures the semantic association between edits and their rephrases, assigning them similar LoRA scores.